ideascube/ideascube/docs/contributing.md

-# Contributing to ideastube
+# Contributing to ideascube

-Do you like to make the ideastube project better?
+Do you like to make the ideascube project better?
 Welcome!
 This document will try to provide guidelines about what and how you can help.